eborboihuc/Deep360Pilot-CVPR17/README.md

 You can use `--model {model_path}` in `main.py` to load the model.

 ## Dataset

+### Pipeline testing
+We provide a small testing clip-based datafile.
+Please download it [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjaTNPYUk4NkM0UDA).
+And you can use this toy datafile to go though our data process pipeline.

+### Testing on our *batch-based dataset* for accuracy and smoothness
-If you want to test on our dataset, please download the dataset [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjWnF3LV9WUXdZMzA) and place it under `./data`.
+If you want to reproduce the results on our dataset, please download the dataset [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjWnF3LV9WUXdZMzA) and place it under `./data`.

+### Testing on our *clip-based dataset* for generating trajectories
-You can use code from [here](https://github.com/yenchenlin/Deep360Pilot-optical-flow) to convert it to our input format.
+Please download the *clip-based dataset* [here](https://drive.google.com/uc?export=download&id=0B9wE6h4m--wjZzJkZnNLZW1BNE0) And then use code from [here](https://github.com/yenchenlin/Deep360Pilot-optical-flow) to convert it to our input format.

-## Author
+# Author
 Hou-Ning Hu / [@eborboihuc](https://eborboihuc.github.io/) and Yen-Chen Lin / [@yenchenlin](https://yclin.me)

-## Cite
+# Cite
 If you find our code useful for your research, please cite
 ```bibtex
 @InProceedings{Hu_2017_CVPR,